 The regeneration of St. Teresa’s Gardens encompasses physical, social economic and cultural redevelopment of the area.
-The physical dimension of the regeneration of St. Teresa’s Gardens is almost complete, and almost all of the residents have now moved to their new houses and apartments on Margaret Kennedy Road and Margaret Kennedy Court are now occupied.
+The physical dimension of the regeneration of St. Teresa’s Gardens is almost complete, as all of the new houses and apartments on Margaret Kennedy Road and Margaret Kennedy Court are now occupied.
 The last two remaining blocks of flats are due for demolition in the first quarter of 2022.

 Many had remained living in St Teresa’s Gardens through a significant detenanting programme and had shown time and time again that they are committed to this community.
 With the help of the community development approach, it is hoped that the new ‘Margaret Kennedy’ community can also develop into a strong one, and be inclusive not only of those coming from, or with previous connections to St. Teresa’s Gardens, but also of families who have come from other parts of the city and/or may have different ethnic or cultural traditions.

 Through work of the Community Development Health Worker, the Coordinator and annual funding received from Dublin City Council and the HSE, Regeneration Board will continue offering supports and community activities to the residents of Margaret Kennedy Road, Court, and the surrounding area.
 These will include:

 - Community Health and Well Being: Exercise and physical activities, community garden, and support with various activities for women’s group, men’s group, younger women’s group, younger men’s group, Girls With Attitude Group, Muslim Women’s Group and breakfast group.

 - Funding: The Regeneration Board funds Donore Community Drug and Alcohol Team holistic therapies and other local causes such as financial assistance for local sports clubs.

 - Community Development: Through St Teresa’s Gardens Residents Development Group